Historic Sites of Manitoba: Winnipeg Electric Company Mill Substation and Steam Plant (41-55 Mill Street, Winnipeg)

 In January 1953, the company was sold to the Manitoba Hydro-Electric Board.
 This structure was taken over by the Winnipeg Hydro-Electric System and gradually its functions were taken over by the King Street Substation and a new outlet at York Avenue and Garry Street.
 A large smokestack, long an identifying feature of 41 Mill Street, was demolished in 1969-1970, followed a few years later by removal of the 1911 steam plant.
 Finally, the substation was closed after being stripped of its remaining equipment and demolished.

-The site of the facility is now occupied by a baseball stadium.
+The site is now occupied by a baseball stadium.

 Photos & Coordinates